Best Horror Movies 2020 #Alive on Netflix has zombies

 Stream It Now On Netflix

-Joon-woo’s performance is one that is definitely not just another run-of-the-mill character set.
+Joon-woo’s performance is not just another run-of-the-mill character set.
 Played by Ah-In Yoo he is a tad overdramatic at times.
 But who’s to say being stuck in an apartment with dwindling resources and a fully stocked bar wouldn’t cause me to roll around on the floor crying at least once?
 In any case, his portrayal of the gamer-come-hero grew on me over the course of the film and I didn’t want him to die.
 Shin-Hye Park’s, Yoo-bin, was a fantastic fit to offset the excitable Joon-woo.
 She represented the strong and self-sufficient female counterpart I love seeing.

 Overall, #Alive is a neat film with plenty to offer even if it brings nothing new to the zombie film table.